-Multimeter testing is a quick and easy way to test your wheel speed sensors.
+Multimeter testing is a quick and easy way to test your anti-lock braking system sensors.
 However, this method may not be able to detect all types of sensor failures, such as intermittent signal loss.
 If you’re experiencing ABS system issues, having your vehicle inspected by a qualified technician or mechanic is always a good idea.

 Using a voltmeter is another way to check your ABS sensor for issues.
 Here’s how to do it: